Walker-Xin/tutorial/second_year/talk/script.md

 ## Slide 25

 We have undergone a journey that started with the simple Newton's laws and Euler methods and progressed all the way to simulating some of the most extreme objects in the universe.
+Beyond the details of my talk, I hope you can take away two important points.

-There are two key messages that unpin this journey.
-The first one, being the more philosophical, is that physical theories often share common features where similar mathematical structures are observed.
-The second one, being more practical, is the interplay between the power of computation and the power of human wisdom.
+The first one is that physical theories often share common features where similar mathematical structures are observed.
+We have seen how ODEs apply to all sorts of physical systems, and how the same numerical methods can be used to simulate vastly different objects.
+However, numerical simulation does not necessarily imply understanding of the science.
+The interplay between the two is what makes physics so fascinating.

+The second one, is the dynamics between the power of computation and the power of human wisdom.
 While the computer can solve some of the immediate problems by brute force, ingenuity of us scientists is often what prevails in solving the most difficult problems.
 We have seen ChatGPTs excelling in casual conversation, but it scientific reasoning is still lacklustre.
 Perhaps what we discussed today is a good example of how human wisdom is still essential, and it is certainly my hope that this will remain true for a long time to come.